Urgent Legal Papers

 Equally, court papers often contain sensitive information: case strategies, settlement figures, witness statements, exhibits under disclosure.
 A shared van exposes those documents to multiple stops and multiple handlers.
 A direct courier keeps confidentiality intact.
 The driver signs for the collection at your office, carries the sealed envelope or case file personally, and hands it directly to the receiving solicitor or court clerk.
 That chain of custody is documented, auditable, and legally defensible.

-How the Monday court papers service works
+How does the Monday court papers service process work from booking to delivery?

 Once we receive your booking, the dispatch team confirms vehicle availability and assigns a driver to your route.
 We send you a booking reference, the driver's mobile number, and a scheduled pickup time window — typically within two hours of confirmation during business hours.
 The driver arrives, collects the sealed package or file, signs a handover receipt, and enters the delivery address into the GPS routing system.
 You receive a text or email confirmation of the pickup.